QCDIS/Life-Watch-Summer-School-2023-materials/ravre/exercises/introduction/ravre_introduction.md

 ##### Exercise 1.
 Configuration
 First, we need to set certain parameters and configurations.
 We will be using a public API ([What is API?](https://www.ibm.com/topics/api)) key from the Dutch meteorological institute, KNMI (Koninklijk Nederlands Meteorologisch Instituut).
 With this key, we can authenticate ourselves within the data repository of [The KNMI Data Platform](https://dataplatform.knmi.nl/).
 From this platform, we will be retrieving Polar Volume Data which contains a host of parameters which can be used to detect biological echoes.

+`Important to know`: The API key used during this course is only valid for the duration of the course.
+KNMI has been kind and provided us with our own custom workshop API-key.
+They have done this to help us 'guarantee' to have access to the data without having to register or share the key with other anonymous users.
+As this is courtesy, please keep in mind to keep your queries short.
+Practically this means: Choose a day to retrieve data for, not a year.
+If you decide you want to see an effect over a large temporal time span, sample interval can be reduced.
+For example: every 15th day of the month, every X'th hour of the day.
+You do not have enough time during this course to download, convert and analyze large amounts of data nor will the API-key allow all students to download a large dataset.
+Rest assured, throughout the exercises you will be guided on how to query and stay within the `fair-use policy` and still get interesting results.
 ```python
 # conf
 import os